Project

 I would expect the buffers to be cleared in all cases except possibly when the seek operation doesn't actually move the file pointer such as when calling IO#pos or IO#seek(0, :CUR).
 The inconsistent behavior demonstrated here is a problem regardless though.

-Updated by byroot (Jean Boussier) 16 days ago ยท Edited
+Updated by byroot (Jean Boussier) about 2 months ago ยท Edited

 I just looked into this a bit, I'm not quite familiar enough with the code to really propose a fix, but I get what is happening: